mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ![new-project-cards-headers](img/new-project-cards-headers.png)

-The project creation is divided in four different steps.
+The project creation is divided in three different steps.

 ### Step 1: **General**